A Positive Quote for Now

 Picture related to the title of the story

-As soon as we were out of the tent, the guard told me people were suspicious of me.
-He then asked me to take my bag to the car.
-I went to the taxi driver, only for him to put my bag under the table while telling me I should left the bag in the taxi as he instructed me when I was getting out.
+As soon as we were out of the tent, the guard told me people were suspicious of me because of the bag I was carrying.
+He then asked me to take it to the car but I went to the taxi driver and gave it to him.

-When I went back to the guard and told him my bag was with the taxi driver, he asked me to sit down and relax in one place.
-I went inside the tent and got seated while feeling disturbed by what the guard had put me through.
+When I went back to the guard and told him the taxi driver had my bag, he asked me to sit down and relax in one place.
+I did as he instructed me, but feeling disturbed by what he had put me through.

-Guess what again!
-Before long, the wedding emcee came and asked me whether I had an invitation card to the wedding.
-I told him it was my parents who had the card while pointing to where they were seated.
-He left me alone.
+The emcee made my day worse when he came and asked me if I had an invitation card to the wedding.
+I told him it was my parents who had the card while pointing at where they were.
+He then left me alone.

-Even though the guard and the emcee talked to me nicely, they totally deflated me.
-I even lost appetite for the wedding cake, and on our way back home, I was so silent that the taxi driver told my parents that I was asleep.
+Even though the guard and the emcee were nice to me, they totally deflated me.
+I even lost appetite for the wedding cake, and I was so silent on our way back home that the taxi driver told my parents I was asleep.

 ---------------------------------------------------------------------